BAK2K3/covid-dashboard/README.md

 * JavaScript: The Chart.js [documentation](https://www.chartjs.org/docs/latest/) was used extensively to understand the installation, configuration, and data structures required for fully interactive dynamic graphs.
 * JavaScript: The Mapael [documentation](https://www.vincentbroute.fr/mapael/) was used extensively to understand the installation, configuration, and data structures required for fully interactive dynamic maps.
 * JavaScript: The Mapael [World Countries](https://github.com/neveldo/mapael-maps/blob/master/world/world_countries.js) JavaScript file was taken directly from the developer's GitHub repo of pre-made maps.
-* JavaScript: Inspiration was taken from [StackOverflow](https://stackoverflow.com/questions/57445562/chart-js-timeseries-chart-formatting-and-missing-data-values) when creating a function to dynamically structure time series data.
+* JavaScript: Inspiration was taken from [StackOverflow](https://stackoverflow.com/questions/57445562/chart-js-timeseries-chart-formatting-and-missing-data-values) when creating a function to dynamically structure Time Series data.
 * JavaScript: Guidance on converting JSON date strings to Date() objects was obtained from [David Sekar](https://davidsekar.com/javascript/converting-json-date-string-date-to-date-object).
 * JavaScript: Inspiration was taken from the example Chart.js graphs demonstrated on [Tobia Sahlin's blog](https://tobiasahlin.com/blog/chartjs-charts-to-get-you-started/).
-* JavaScript: Solutions were explored from these two StackOverflow posts ([one](https://stackoverflow.com/questions/24815851/how-to-clear-a-chart-from-a-canvas-so-that-hover-events-cannot-be-triggered), [two](https://stackoverflow.com/questions/40056555/destroy-chart-js-bar-graph-to-redraw-other-graph-in-same-canvas)) as to how to resolve Graphs stacking on re-draw.
+* JavaScript: Solutions were explored from these two StackOverflow posts ([one](https://stackoverflow.com/questions/24815851/how-to-clear-a-chart-from-a-canvas-so-that-hover-events-cannot-be-triggered), [two](https://stackoverflow.com/questions/40056555/destroy-chart-js-bar-graph-to-redraw-other-graph-in-same-canvas)) as to how to resolve graphs stacking on re-draw.
 * JavaScript: Inspiration was taken [Mastering JS](https://masteringjs.io/tutorials/fundamentals/foreach) as to how to best utilise the ForEach function for iterating through an array.
 * JavaScript: Code snippet taken from [StackOverflow](https://stackoverflow.com/questions/1484506/random-color-generator) for dynamically generation hex colours for when initially testing the Visualise Feature.
 * JavaScript: Code snippet taken from [GitHub Gist](https://gist.github.com/maephisto/9228207) for a Country Name to ISO Code dictionary, and amended to reflect required explicit country names (as per datasets).
 * JavaScript: Code snippet taken from [StackOverflow](https://stackoverflow.com/questions/11258077/how-to-find-index-of-an-object-by-key-and-value-in-an-javascript-array) for finding the index of an object in a key value pair.
 * JavaScript: Inspiration taken from [StackOverflow](https://stackoverflow.com/questions/6792663/javascript-style-for-optional-callbacks) for implementing functions with optional callbacks.
     * **Note**: This was originally implemented in the Fetch API Data function, but subsequently removed when refactoring the code to remove this aspect of the functionality.
-* JavaScript: Code snippet taken from [StackOverflow](https://stackoverflow.com/questions/6792663/javascript-style-for-optional-callbacks) for targetting multiple elements for a single event in JQuery.
+* JavaScript: Code snippet taken from [StackOverflow](https://stackoverflow.com/questions/6792663/javascript-style-for-optional-callbacks) for targetting multiple elements for a single event in jQuery.
 * JavaScript: Code snippet taken from [StackOverflow](https://stackoverflow.com/questions/2901102/how-to-print-a-number-with-commas-as-thousands-separators-in-javascript) and modified to appropriately convert numbers to their relative locale strings.
 * JavaScript: Code snippet taken from [StackOverflow](https://stackoverflow.com/questions/8043026/how-to-format-numbers-by-prepending-0-to-single-digit-numbers) to achieve a two digit representation of single digit minutes using splicing (i.e 10:1am -> 10:01am).
 * CSS/HTML/JavaScript: Multiple code snippets taken from [StackOverflow](https://stackoverflow.com/questions/38874529/chart-js-adjust-height-in-mobile-view) and modified to allow for dynamic resizing of Chart.js graphs.